Poole Grammar School: Curriculum subjects

+Two new A-levels are being introduced: physical education from September 2025 and environmental science from September 2026.

+Sporting subjects

-Sport is a major part of life at Poole Grammar, which has only had four heads of sport and physical education since the school was founded.
+Sport is a major part of life at Poole Grammar School.
 The school owns large playing fields adjacent to the main buildings.
 They are used as football and rugby pitches, with two overlapping cricket fields and as a running track during the summer.
-Pupils also play sports on the school playground.
+Students also play sports on the school playground.
 The two large gyms provide changing facilities, a climbing wall, indoor volleyball courts and a room for weights and fitness training.
-The school boasts two astroturf tennis courts, installed in 2008, with a further two concrete courts on the playground used during the summer term.
-A multi-use games area was installed in 2010.
+The school boasts two astroturf tennis courts, installed in 2008 and a multi-use games area (MUGA) was installed in 2010.
 In 2021 Poole Grammar School was granted £3.8 million from the UK Government to build new sports facilities.
+The new Sports Centre opened in September 2023.

+The new sports center includes a gymnasium with basketball hoops, cricket nets and various sports equipment in storage, a fully functional rope climbing wall, a well-equipped gym with rowing machines, cycle machines and weightlifting equipment, and 5 state-of-the-art classrooms that are used for various subjects.

-In 2022 Poole Grammar School's under 15s rugby side reached the finals of the national schools rugby, beating Dr. Challoner's Grammar School 22-12 in the semi-finals, and lost the national final 19-17 to Hill House School, Doncaster at the Saracen's Stadium at Barnet Copthall.
+In 2022 Poole Grammar School's under 15s rugby side reached the finals of the national schools rugby, beating Dr. Challoner's Grammar School 22–12 in the semi-finals, and lost the national final 19–17 to Hill House School, Doncaster at the Saracen's Stadium at Barnet Copthall.
 Also in 2022 Poole Grammar School's inaugural croquet team beat Canford School.

-The pupils partake in many sports throughout the year from football to tennis.
-During the winter term, pupils participate in rugby during their games lessons.
-During the spring term, the pupils play football.
-In the summer term, pupils play a variety of games including cricket, tennis and softball.
+Students partake in many sports throughout the year from football to tennis.
+During the winter term, students participate in rugby during their games lessons.
+During the spring term, they play football.
+In the summer term, students play a variety of games including cricket, tennis and softball.
 Most of these sports contain an inter-form tournament towards the end of the term.
-Pupils competing in cross country running train on Canford Heath during lunch hour.
+Students competing in cross country running train on Canford Heath during lunch hour.

-Year 7 Entry

-The school has accepted pupils from the age of 11 (Year 7) since 2013 after a large-scale change to the structure of schooling in Poole.
-Large-scale construction work west of the main entrance between 2006 and 2009 added the Ashley Thorne Building, a three-storey wing housing four new classrooms, a new music department and a fully equipped drama studio which often hosts productions.
-Other smaller adjustments have been made around the school to help group subject lessons into rooms closer to each other.
-The location of the new buildings was chosen to prevent the reduction in the size of the school's playing fields, although the new food technology block was built where the athletics area used to be.
-A new rubber-surfaced pitch has also been built within this area, as well as a new set of long-jumping pits.